cusufcan/zodiac_guide_app/README.md

 # Zodiac Guide App
-This project is the first one I will do among simple Flutter projects.
+This project is the first one of my new simple Flutter projects.

 ## Features
 - General characteristics of all Zodiac signs